State Firearm Background Checks: NICS Data

 Federal firearm background checks are conducted using the FBI's National Instant Criminal Background Check System (NICS) to ensure transactions do not violate federal or state laws.

-Background check statistics, however, do not represent actual numbers of firearms sold.
+While background check statistics are commonly used to approximate firearm purchases, they do not represent actual numbers of guns sold.
 Federal law does not require checks for private sales between individuals, and multiple guns are often purchased after a single background check, for example.

 Select a state below for numbers of background checks requested each month since 2010.